-When is ragweed season?
+When is ragweed allergy season?

 Ragweed pollen is believed to be one of the primary reasons for the September Asthma Peak – a time in mid-September when asthma-related hospitalizations spike.
 It happens soon after children go back to school and are exposed to more allergens as well as respiratory illnesses.

-Foods related to ragweed include:
+Foods in the ragweed family include: